mzabani/codd/docs/SCHEMA-MAPPINGS.md

 "connoinherit",
 "conkey", -- TODO: Should we join on pg_attribute and use names of columns instead of their positions?
 "confkey",	-- TODO: Should we join on pg_attribute and use names of columns instead of their positions?
-JoinOidArray PgOperator "conpfeqop",
+OidArrayColumn PgOperator "conpfeqop",
-JoinOidArray PgOperator "conppeqop",
+OidArrayColumn PgOperator "conppeqop",
-JoinOidArray PgOperator "conffeqop",
+OidArrayColumn PgOperator "conffeqop",
-JoinOidArray PgOperator "conexclop",
+OidArrayColumn PgOperator "conexclop",
 "pg_get_constraintdef(pg_constraint.oid)" -- NOTE: The docs recommend using this functions instead of "conbin"

 ### Ignored columns